 As a sport and exercise psychology consultant, I work with individuals from a variety of performance backgrounds.
 My work includes 1-1 sessions, workshops and lectures in a variety of settings such as rugby, football and netball at competitive and non-competitive levels.
 This has been with individuals from a variety of age groups.
 I have also worked with coaches to address various performance related issues.

-I am currently a trainee psychologist (BPS- QSEP).
+I am a BPS and HCPC accredited sport and exercise psychologist.
 I graduated from the University of the West of England in Bristol with a MSc Sport and Exercise Psychology.
 This was after completing postgraduate and undergraduate study at Rhodes University in Psychology.
 I also have a Diploma in Sport and Exercise Science.